 Smoothing out a bumpy yard

-Older, established lawns like ours become rough and uneven over time, because the turfgrass compacts and thins.
+Lawns can become rough and uneven over time, because the turfgrass compacts and thins.
 Freezing and thawing of the ground from season to season lifts up or "heaves" the soil, also making the surface bumpy.
 Animals digging through the lawn can also cause problems.

 Add Your Comment